bird-house/twitcher/docs/source/api.rst

 The `XML-RPC <http://xmlrpc.scripting.com/>`_ interface can also be accessed from Java and other languages.

-See the ``twitcher/rpcinterface.py`` module for the available xmlrpc methods.
+See the ``twitcher/rpcinterface.py`` module for the available xmlrpc methods:

-:doc:`Internal Documentation Reference. <autoapi/twitcher>`
+.. autoclass:: twitcher.rpcinterface.RPCInterface
+   :members: